Do Hydrangeas Come Back Year After Year?

 Repotting a Hydrangea

-- Identify Signs of Repotting Needs: Repotting is typically necessary every 2-3 years when the hydrangea outgrows its current pot as roots grow out of the drainage holes.
+- Identify Signs of Repotting Needs: Repotting is typically necessary every 2-3 years when the hydrangea outgrows its current pot.
+At this stage, instead of just moving it, you might consider dividing overgrown perennials to create entirely new plants for your yard.

 - Choose the Right Time: Repot hydrangeas in the spring or early fall when they grow actively.
 Avoid repotting during the hot summer when they are stressed.